 Health Problems Associated with Obesity

-Obesity is linked to many serious health conditions.
+Obesity is a well-known risk factor for many medical conditions.
 Losing weight can reduce your risk of complications such as:

 - High cholesterol

 - High blood pressure (hypertension)

 - Metabolic syndrome

 - Sleep apnea and other respiratory disorders.
 Sleep apnea often affects people who are overweight.

 - Cancer, especially breast, cervical, ovarian, endometrial, and uterine cancers.
 Risk of rectum, colon, liver, pancreatic, kidney, and gallbladder cancer is increased as well.